microsoft/hlsl-specs/proposals/0021-vk-coop-matrix.md

-The `vk::utils::ArithmeticSelector` class is a template class that takes a base type and has a series of static function that are implemented using inline SPIR-V. The functions can generate arithemtic operations for the base type or a vector of the base type.
+The `vk::utils::ArithmeticSelector` class is a template class that takes a base type and has a series of static function that are implemented using inline SPIR-V. The functions can generate arithmetic operations for the base type or a vector of the base type.

 ```c++